department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-signin-2" itemprop="name">I didn't receive a confirmation email from VA.gov.
 What should I do? </button>
                     <div id="faq-signin-2" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>First, please double check your inbox and your spam folder.
-Look for an email from ID.me, our trusted technology partner that helps us to confirm your identity and keep your personal information safe.</p>
+Look for an email from ID.me, our trusted technology partner that helps us confirm your identity and keep your personal information safe.</p>
                         <p>If you still don't see your confirmation email, please use our online form to submit a request for help.</p>                        <a href="https://www.accesstocare.va.gov/sign-in-help"  target="_blank">Submit a request for help</a>.
                       </div>
                     </div>